Dave-Sterry/Bakery.Solutions/README.md

 ## Pierre's Bakery

-_Insert Descrption_

-The site can be viewed [here](insert gh pages link)
-## Requirements( add C# set up requirments etc. )
-1.
-## How to view this project
+_A console app for a bakery.
+This console app present the user with the ability to purchase bread and/or pastries.
+It correctly calculates the price based on the given rates, and returns the total to the user_

+## Requirements
-1. User will need to have an up to date browser installed such as Chrome of Firefox
+ You will need to have an up to date browser installed such as Chrome or Firefox.
+You will need a code editor of your choice (like vscode) to view and launch the projec and .NET Core v2.2 much be installed.
+If you don't have .NET Core it can be downloaded [here](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.2.106-macos-x64-installer)

-2. Using the browser navigate to the [gh-pages](gh pages link) for this project
+# How to get this project
+## Download from Github:
-2. Alternatively use the browser navigate to my GitHub page [respository](portfolio link for this site
+1. Use the browser navigate to my GitHub page [respository](https://github.com/Dave-Sterry/Bakery.Solutions)
-3. Click the Green **Code** button and select **Download Zip**
+2. Click the Green **Code** button and select **Download Zip**

+## Alternatively clone from Github via Gitbash:
+1. In your terminal, navigate to the folder where you would like to clone the project too
+2. Clone this repo to your chosen folder using "git clone https://github.com/Dave-Sterry/Bakery.Solutions in terminal

+# How to run this project
+## If you chose to download via zip
-4. Unzip the downloaded folder
+1. Unzip the downloaded folder
+2. Open the root folder in your code editor
+3. Once you have the program open in your code editor, run >dotnet restore Bakery.Test.csproj in the terminal to set the project up.
+4. After the project is sucessfully set up, navigate to the Bakery folder in the terminal.
-5. Open the _index.html_ file to view the site locally
+5. Then us the commmand dotnet run to start the console app.
+6. Follow the prompts and buy something from Pierre's Bakery!

+## If you cloned via Git
+1. In the terminal navigate to the folder the project is located in
+2. Open the root folder in your code editor using the code . command
+3. Once you have the program open in your code editor, run "dotnet restore Bakery.Test.csproj" in the terminal to set the project up.
+4. After the project is sucessfully set up run the command "dotnet run Bakery".
+5. Follow the prompts and buy something from Pierre's Bakery!

 ## Known Bugs